Phone Habits of a Cheating Husband: 14 Patterns to Watch

 - Are the changes connected to other relationship shifts?
 Emotional distance, schedule changes, reduced intimacy, changes in grooming or spending?

-When three or more of the habits on this list are present and represent changes from established behavior, that's a meaningful cluster.
+When three or more of the habits on this list are present and represent changes from established behavior, that is a meaningful cluster.

 The pattern timeline